PaulGreer1/TheGardenersWeb/database/MethodSpec-getNewId.md

 public static int createId( ArrayList<Integer> ints )
 </pre>

 Many developers use the DBMS's built-in AUTO INCREMENT function to generate entity identification numbers.
-But large, zero-filled numbers are not practical for some purposes.
+However, large zero-filled numbers are not practical for some purposes.
 DBMS row ID generators do not use the spare numbers left behind by deleted rows.

-The method specified below keeps the maximum number as low as possible by using ID numbers left over by deleted rows.
-This would be useful for, say, a queueing system in a seating area.
-Needs only a low maximum number.
-Numbers consisting of only two or three digits.
-Once a number has been used, it is released back into the pool.
-Short numbers with two or three digits can be easily memorised and quickly read on a screen or paper ticket.
-Can also be easily spoken and heard via a loudspeaker, and thus can be quickly matched visually by the ticket holder.
+Our method keeps the maximum number as low as possible by using ID numbers left by deleted rows.
+This would be useful for a queueing system in a seating area requiring a low maximum number.
+Numbers consist of only two or three digits.
+Once somebody has used a number, it returns to the pool.
+Numbers with two or three digits are easier to remember and quickly read on a screen or paper ticket.
+We can easily pronounce them, hear them clearly over a loudspeaker, and match them visually.

 #### Notation